CORONAVIRUS NWF - What's open & what's not? - A list of closures and what is still open

 – Kitty Hawk Kites has decided to cancel the Spring Kite Festival scheduled for April 4 and April 5 in Fort Walton Beach.
 Kitty Hawk Kites will continue to operate under normal business hours for all Florida retail locations.

 – 790 on the Gulf in Destin is open.
-They are doing dine-in and carryout service while complying with the capacity mandate.
+They are doing dine-in and carryout service.
 They are open 7 days a week from 11 a.m. to 9 p.m.
-They will remain fully operational until told to do otherwise.

 – The Republican Women of Okaloosa Federated canceled its April meeting.